stuartsemujju/ATCGPC/README.md

 with each approach's name.
 Inside each of these folders is the experimental data collected per benchmark function.
 Inide each folder, is an excel file with the data

 Colum 1 : Row 1 to Row 30  is the loop path coverage (%) per run.
-Colum 1 : Row 36 : You will find the average loop path overage over the 30 runs
+Colum 1 : Row 36 : You will find the mean of the average loop path overage over the 35 programs

 Colum 2 : Row 1 to Row 30  is the number of loop paths covered per run.
 Colum 2 : Row 36 : You will find the average number of loop paths covered over the 30 runs